QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

 :index:`A Problem that Stumped Milton Friedman`
 ***********************************************

-(and that Abraham Wald solved by inventing sequential analysis).
+(and that Abraham Wald solved by inventing sequential analysis)

 .. index::
     single: Models; Sequential analysis

 .. contents:: :depth: 2

-Co-authored with Chase Coleman.
+Co-authored with Chase Coleman

 Overview
 =========